jaredjennings/latex-cybercic/README.rst

-This is iacic, a horrible hack for LaTeX which is used in concert with the iadoc package to make documents with annotations of compliance with information assurance (IA) requirements. "cic" stands for Controls in Contents, and when you include this package, some notations of compliance are added to section names as seen in the table of contents of the final document.
+This is cybercic, a horrible hack for LaTeX which is used in concert with the cyber package to make documents with annotations of compliance with information assurance (IA) requirements. "cic" stands for Controls in Contents, and when you include this package, some notations of compliance are added to section names as seen in the table of contents of the final document.